Boston Bicycle Accident Lawyer

 Proving Negligence with the Help of a Boston Bike Accident Attorney

 To win a lawsuit for a bike accident, you need to prove that the at-fault party – the defendant – was “negligent.”
 Negligence can usually be demonstrated in “negligence per se” cases by showing that the driver, pedestrian, or other defendant violated a law that was intended to keep bikers safe.
-For example a driver who was under the influence or who sped through a red light could be held responsible for the crash because it was caused by a traffic violation.
+For example, a driver who was under the influence or who sped through a red light could be held responsible for the crash because it was caused by a traffic violation.

-Other bike accidents are caused not by a specific traffic infraction but by other unsafe or reckless acts behind the wheel.
+Some bike accidents are caused not by a specific traffic infraction but by other unsafe or reckless acts behind the wheel.
 For example, it is legal to operate your windshield wipers or radio while driving, but if a driver who does not know their car’s controls puts all their focus and attention to this task without pulling over, they could be too distracted and cause an accident.

 After proving that the defendant did something wrong, you also have to prove that that negligent action or inaction actually caused the crash.
 Demonstrating that the accident would not have occurred “but for” the defendant’s negligence is typically enough to show that they caused the crash.
 If they can instead prove that you would have crashed regardless of what they did, then their actions cannot be the legal cause of the accident.